 AiG has now become the world’s largest apologetics organization.
 Also, as was mentioned earlier, the AiG “sister” ministry based in Leicester, England, continues to have an impact in Europe—it is often profiled in the major media (e.g., BBC–TV/Radio) and conducts teaching meetings throughout western and Eastern Europe.

 As AiG-U.S.’s board members look to the future, they are considering many new or expanded Bible-proclaiming outreaches, including in the much-needed areas of curriculum development and international programs.
-Following up our 2010 outreach at the Winter Olympic Games in Canada (drawing over 100 AiG volunteer evangelists to Vancouver), AiG assembled another team of 100 volunteers to share their faith (and pass out thousands of witnessing booklets in several languages) during the 2012 Olympic Games in London.

 The U.S. board, recognizing that AiG was largely dependent on the name recognition of its president in the first years of the ministry to help AiG get kick-started, is pleased today to see that the museum, popular website, expanding curriculum department, several new speakers, etc., are making AiG less dependent on Ken Ham to grow the ministry (thus leaving Ken with more time to work closely with the board in strategizing how AiG’s vision can be taken into new areas, as God gives the opportunities).